appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 This page provides information on how to use the JSON form widget, which efficiently generates forms from JSON data, eliminating the need for manual form creation.

+A submit button cannot be disabled or hidden on the JSON form widget, unlike the options on the Form widget.

 <VideoEmbed host="youtube" videoId="Zk6df9mOtQA" title="Configure JSON Form Widget" caption="Configure JSON Form Widget"/>

 ## Content properties